wolfgangus/PC/README.md

 PC
-==
+===

-My home pc repo with basic stuff for backup
+This repo is a backup of some useful, yet basic commands for GNU/Linux.